-TRAI has appreciated that huge investments have been made by the DPOs for successful implementation of Digitalization and has noticed that they are entitled to the return on their investment by way of separate revenue for use of their infrastructure and bandwidth.
-The Federation wholeheartedly supports TRAI in its endeavor to implement the Integrated Distribution Model and therefore out of all the various models described in the Consultation Paper by the TRAI, only the 'Distribution Network Model', after making certain changes as suggested below would be suitable.
+TRAI has appreciated that huge investments have been made by the MSOs for successful implementation of Digitalization and has also noticed that we are entitled to the return on our investment by way of separate revenue for use of our infrastructure and bandwidth.
+The Federation wholeheartedly supports the authority in its endeavor to implement the Integrated

+Distribution Model and therefore out of all the various models described in the Consultation Paper by the TRAI, only the 'Distribution Network Model', after making certain changes as suggested below would be suitable.

-The aspect of this model which has to further worked upon would be the manner of re-transmission of each DPO and the resultant revenue distribution to each link in distribution chain.
+The aspect of this model, which has to be further worked upon, would be the manner of re-transmission of each MSO and the resultant revenue distribution to each link in distribution chain.

-It should be done in such a manner as to ensure that MSOs are not worse off, in view of LCOs being part of the distribution chain, whereas revenue share would not arise in the case of the DTH and IPTV Operators.
+It should be done in such a manner as to ensure that MSOs are not worse off, in view of LCOs being part of the distribution chain, whereas revenue share would not arise in the case of any other DPOs.
 Also, the Input Costs of the MSOs are comparatively higher than the DTH operators and thus the Distributor Network Model should have a mechanism whereby the applicability has to be different for the MSOs vis-à-vis DTH Operators.